ghanemgit/firstrep.md/README.md

 i thank you very much for doing such courses and i wish you further progress and success all the best wishes for success

-# Summary of particle i readed
+# Summary of particle I readed
 1-The importance of working as a team
 ![work as a team](https://startupsmagazine.co.uk/sites/default/files/2020-11/AdobeStock_291895827ed.jpg)
 2-Simplify the code as much as possible